EC informs UNP contesting under ‘swan’ makes Ravi leader

 By Easwaran Rutnam

-The Elections Commission (EC) has informed the United National Party (UNP) that Parliamentarian Ravi Karunanayake will be the leader of any party which uses the ‘swan’ as its symbol, the Colombo Gazette learns.
+The Elections Commission (EC) has informed the United National Party (UNP) that Parliamentarian Ravi Karunanayake will be recognised as the leader of any party which uses the ‘swan’ as its symbol, the Colombo Gazette learns.

 UNP sources told the Colombo Gazette that since the ‘swan’ symbol is registered under Karunanayake’s name it would make him the leader of the party under which the swan will contest an election.